KxSystems/docs/docs/architecture/index.md

 !!!
 Note "Standard kdb+ [command line options](../basics/cmdline.md) may also be passed"

-A HDB will be empty until the RDB saves its first set of tables at end-of-day.
+A HDB is empty until the RDB saves its first set of tables at end-of-day.

 ### Gateway